310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-Hwa—?
-Where did this come from, temple guy?
+hwa—? where did this come from, temple guy?
 {% endbubble %}

 {% bubble Ritsu %}